Why this Summit matters

 Key Themes

-Throughout the day, the Summit will explore how public sector organisations and partners can support their workforce, respond effectively to community tensions, strengthen inclusion and belonging, and use insight and evidence to build trust and resilience in changing communities.
+Throughout the day, the Summit will explore how public sector organisations and partners can support their workforce, navigate complex community conversations, strengthen inclusion and belonging, and use insight and evidence to build trust and resilience across our communities.

 1. Workforce, Culture & Leadership